Euchigere/wallet-transaction-service/README.md

 $ docker-compose up  # use -d to detach
 ```

-Once up and running you can use the `postman_collection.json` to import use case
+Once up and running you can use the [postman collection](./docs/postman_collection.json) to import use case
 examples.

-### Environment variables
+### Local Environment variables

 ```bash
 # The environment variables have been set up with the defaults and should work as is.